 Those people who are overweight or unfit are more likely to experience ill effects when working in hot environments.
 The greater the level of fitness of the worker the more the worker will adapt to or tolerate both the heat and the cold.
 Physical fitness leads to better thermal tolerance because fitness leads to increased blood volume and cardiovascular capabilities.
-Aerobic fitness is known (AIHA 2003) to increase blood volume, cardiac stroke volume, maximal cardiovascular strain for any given work rate, as well as increase the physiological reserves.
+Aerobic fitness is known (AIHA 2003) to increase blood volume, cardiac stroke volume, maximal cardiac output and capillarisation of the muscles.
+These changes lower the cardiovascular strain for any given work rate, as well as increase the physiological reserves.
 The increased blood volume, for example, becomes important when blood must simultaneously supply the muscles with oxygen at the same time it must transport heat to the skin for dissipation.